pbrehmer/Asasine/README.md

 - figure out: are audio glitches a performance problem or some misunderstanding of `PortAudio.jl`?
   - write up quick function to pre-render audio buffer for some `U[t,x]`
   - smoother interpolation probably doesn't work anymore; think about new one without `last_phases`
+  - understand where `libportaudio: Output underflowed` comes from
+    > Probably due to CPU not being fast enough and a gap being inserted into buffer to make up for delay.
+  - use multi-threading to handle animation and audio in parallel
 - start audio generation and heatmap animation from `U[0, :]`
   - think about renormalizing audio then
 - `Makie.jl`: